cmhughes/latexindent.pl/documentation/sec-the-m-switch.rst

 .. describe:: removeSentenceLineBreaks:0\|1

-When operating upon sentences ``latexindent.pl`` will, by default, remove internal linebreaks as ``removeSentenceLineBreaks`` is set to ``1``.
+When operating upon sentences ``latexindent.pl`` will, by default, remove internal line breaks as ``removeSentenceLineBreaks`` is set to ``1``.
 Setting this switch to ``0`` instructs ``latexindent.pl`` not to do so.